cwi-dis/iotsa/readme.md

 Build the _Hello_ example and flash it onto an ESP-12 or similar board.

 On reboot, the board will first initialize the SPIFFS flash filesystem (if needed) and then create a WiFi network with a name similar to _config-iotsa1234_.
 Connect a device to that network and visit <http://192.168.4.1>.
 Configure your device name, WiFi name and password, and after reboot the iotsa board should connect to your network and be visible as <http://yourdevicename.local>.

+If you have enabled over-the-air programming _to be provided_.

 ## General design philosophy